Contents

 a.
 Max Dependency Depth

-The longest path from the root verb to any leaf word in the dependency tree.
+The longest chain from the root verb to any leaf word in the dependency tree.
 This is the headline metric because it directly measures embedding depth and cannot be inflated by coordination.

 20% weight